aditya0099/n-body-simulator/PROPOSAL.md

 1. [ofMath](http://openframeworks.cc/documentation/math/) - this library will be used to perform the physical calculations at each frame of the simulation.
 This will inform the visualization by describing the motions and the positions of the bodies.
 1. [of3d](http://openframeworks.cc/documentation/3d/) - this library will be used to visualize the simulation by generating,  moving and resizing spheres to represent the bodies, their motion and their relative positions.
 1. [OpenGL](http://openframeworks.cc/documentation/gl/) - this library will be used at a later stage for more advanced graphics such as adding textures to the bodies and rendering a more dynamic background.
 1. [ofxGui](http://openframeworks.cc/documentation/ofxGui/) - this library will be used to take user input regarding the initial states of the simulation in a user friendly way.
-It will also be used during the simulation to pause and step through the frames and to manipulate the point of view in the simulation.
+It will also be used during the simulation to pause and step through the frames.
 1. [ofxXmlSettings](http://openframeworks.cc/documentation/ofxXmlSettings/) - this library will be used to save and load user input in a more efficient way.
-It will also be used to store the state of a certain simulation for reloading (if time permits).
+It will also be used to store the state of a certain simulation for reloading.

 ## Further Reading
 For more information regarding the N-Body problem, the reader may consult the following resources: